-Upon the death of a decedent, inheritance tax will be imposed on the legal heirs and the testamentary donees (in this 'Tax' section, the word 'testamentary donees' shall refer to individuals entitled to receive testamentary gifts, irrespective of whether they are the legal heirs, and shall not include any legal entities) under the Inheritance Tax Act of Japan.
+Upon the death of a decedent, inheritance tax will be imposed on the legal heirs and the testamentary donees (in this tax section, the word 'testamentary donees' shall refer to individuals entitled to receive testamentary gifts, irrespective of whether they are the legal heirs, and shall not include any legal entities) under the Inheritance Tax Act of Japan.
 The taxability of legal heirs and testamentary donees of decedents is generally determined by the location of the decedent's residence and the nationality and location of the assets, criteria that are different from those of the taxability of income tax.

-What, if any, taxes apply to an individual's income?
+2 What, if any, taxes apply to an individual's income?

 In addition to income tax referred to in question 1 (imposed at a national level), a special reconstruction tax (also imposed at a national level), equivalent to 2.1 per cent of income tax, is payable from 1 January 2013 to 31 December 2037.
-Local inhabitant taxes will also apply to an individual's income if such individual resides in Japan.
-There are two categories of local inhabitant taxes - one at the prefectural level and the other at the municipal level.
+Local inhabitant taxes will also apply to an individual's income if the individual resides in Japan.
+There are two categories of local inhabitant taxes: one at the prefectural level and the other at the municipal level.
 The tax base for income tax and local inhabitant taxes are almost identical.
-The overall income-based tax rate (including national tax and local taxes) is progressive and reaches the maximum rate of 50.84 per cent (comprising a 40 per cent income tax rate, a 0.84 per cent special reconstruction tax rate and a 10 per cent local inhabitant tax rate) for the period from 1 January 2013 to 31 December 2014, and 55.945 per cent (comprising a 45 per cent income tax rate, a 0.945 per cent special reconstruction tax rate and a 10 per cent local inhabitant tax rate) for the period from 1 January 2015 (when a higher income tax rate becomes effective) to 31 December 2037.
+The overall income-based tax rate (including national tax and local taxes) is progressive and reaches a maximum rate which is currently 55.945 per cent (comprising a 45 per cent income tax rate, a 0.945 per cent special reconstruction tax rate and a 10 per cent local inhabitant tax rate).

 In the case of an individual entrepreneur operating a business in Japan, a local enterprise tax will also be imposed on his or her business income by the prefectural tax authority where his or her office is located.

-The applicable tax rate differs based on the category of business operated by the sole entrepreneur as well as the location of his or her office, but generally ranges between 3 and 5 per cent.
+The applicable tax rate differs based on the category of business operated by the sole entrepreneur, as well as the location of his or her office, but generally ranges between 3 and 5 per cent.